ITfoxtec/FoxIDs/docs/external-password-api.md

 ```

 **Error - only for the validation method**
-The API must return HTTP status code 400, or 403 and an `error` (required) if the password is not accepted.
+The API must return HTTP status code 400, or 403 and an `error` (required) if the password (considering its state) is not accepted.
 Optionally add an error description in `ErrorMessage`.
 ```JSON
 {
   "error": "password_not_accepted",